 Burgos is home to one of the most impressive Gothic cathedrals in the world, with the UNESCO World Heritage designation.
 It was built over a 500-year period, and visitors will marvel at its main facade, its six-pointed rose window and its slender towers.
 Legend has it that Napoleon Bonaparte was the last person to come down the cathedral’s 16th-century golden staircase.

 In the city of León, you will find another important Gothic cathedral with 737 stained glass windows, including a spectacular rose window.
 Its choir stalls are some of the oldest in Spain and it holds a famous statue known as the "Virgen Blanca."
-In addition, its cathedral museum is home to a collection with more than 1,500 items of religious art.
+The church also houses the tomb of one the Doctors of the Church: Saint Isidoro (or Saint Isidore as he is commonly know in English-speaking countries).
+Interestingly, probably because of his great knowledge, he was declared patron saint of the internet, computers and computer users by Pope John Paul II in 1997.
+(In addition, the cathedral museum is home to a collection with more than 1,500 items of religious art.)

 Other cathedrals in the region that combine Gothic with other styles of architecture are important for various reasons.
 The one in Ávila, described above, is interesting because it is a cathedral-castle in which historic events have taken place.
 Ones in the following places each has its own special characteristics: El Burgo de Osma with its doorway containing almost 400 sculptures; Palencia, with major works of painting and sculpture; Salamanca with its Baroque dome; Segovia, whose tower is the tallest anywhere in Spain and Astorga, outstanding for its red color and twin towers.